michelesr/thesis/src/mvaa.md

 system.
 The Dockerfile used to build the image is the following:

     FROM debian:8

     MAINTAINER Michele Sorcinelli "mikefender@cryptolab.net"

     ENV DEBIAN_FRONTEND         noninteractive

     RUN apt update && \
         apt install -y texlive-full && \
         rm -rf /var/lib/cache/apt/* \
                /var/lib/apt/lists/*

+    RUN adduser latex --shell /bin/bash
-    RUN mkdir /code
+    RUN mkdir /code/ && chown latex: -R /code/

+    USER latex
-    WORKDIR /code
+    WORKDIR /code/

-Starting from a *Debian* 8 image, it adds the environment variable `DEBIAN_FRONTEND` and sets it to `nointeractive` to tell Debian that the shell is not interactive, then runs `apt` to install the required packages and `rm` to remove useless files from apt cache and lists, finally it creates the `/code` directory and sets it as the working directory.
+Starting from a *Debian* 8 image, it adds the environment variable `DEBIAN_FRONTEND` and sets it to `nointeractive` to tell Debian that a non interactive script is running, then runs `apt` to install the required packages and `rm` to remove useless files from apt cache and lists.
+Once the required packages are installed, it creates the `latex` user and the `/code/` directory in the filesystem root, setting latex as its owner.
+Finally it sets `latex` as the default user and `/code` as the default working directory.

+The `latex` user is created in order to avoid using root for processing latex, in fact if the root is used the created files (such as the produced document) are owned by the root user, that is an unwanted behaviour.

 ### A layered approach

 The Dockerfile for the previous image was built using `debian:8` image as base.
 Instead of distributing an image as standalone, Docker use a smart layered approach.
-For every instruction of the Dockerfile, it adds a layer to the base image, then these layer are named using a hash algorithm.
+For every instruction of the Dockerfile, it adds a layer to the base image, then these layer are cataloged using a hash algorithm.
 The final image is built overlapping all the layers, allowing the reuse of those to build other images if necessary.

 ### Running containers as daemons

-Containers can also used to run daemon application, such as web applications.
+Containers can also used to run daemon applications, such as web servers.
 For example, to run *Gogs*, a Git Service Application for the software versioning written in *Go*, the command is:

     $ mkdir /var/gogs
     $ docker run -d -p 3000:3000 -v /var/gogs:/data codeskyblue/docker-gogs